cagnulein/QZCompanionNordictrackTreadmill/README.md

 ![6 - app installed](https://user-images.githubusercontent.com/63697253/200886487-c8150e6a-ce0e-44bd-9b5a-a4696b986703.jpg)
     QZ Companion APK installation screens

 -   When completed, you should reboot the treadmill by cycling the power switch.
+Once rebooted, you will have iFit running in the foreground and QZ Companion running in the background.
+You need to bring QZ Companion to the foreground for a one-time setup.
+You should still have access to the Android system by swiping up from the bottom of the screen to see the Android navigation bar.
+If you don't see the navigation bar, you will need to enable Privileged mode again (see Step #2 above), however Privileged mode should be permanately enabled as part on the qz-companion.bat installation script.
+The Android navigation bar displays 3 navigation controls: Back, Home, and App Overview.
+    Hit the App Overview button and swipe over to QZ Companion.
+In the QZ Companion screen, select your specific exercise machine (e.g. "NordicTrack C2950").
+    Once again, swipe up from the bottom of the screen to display the Android navigation bar, select App Overview, and swipe over to iFit.
+Note that in some cases, you may need to reboot your exercise machine once more for the QZ Companion selection to work.

-Once rebooted, proceed to login to iFit.
+-   Once rebooted, proceed to login to iFit.
 At this point, QZ Companion is running in the background and is ready to transmit treadmill speed and incline data to QZ.

 **Now that QZ Companion is installed and running on your treadmill, it’s time to configure QZ to communicate with QZ Companion.**